-The most common cause in people younger than 70 is a congenital abnormality of the valve.
-In people over 70, the most common cause is aortic sclerosis.
+The most common cause in people younger than 70 is a birth defect that affects the valve.

-People see their doctors regularly so their condition can be monitored, and people with symptoms may undergo surgical replacement of the valve.
+People see their doctors regularly so their condition can be monitored, and people with symptoms may undergo replacement of the valve.

-In North America, Australasia, and Western Europe, aortic stenosis is mainly a disease of older people—the result of scarring and calcium accumulation (calcification) in the valve cusps.
-In such cases, aortic stenosis begins after age 60 but does not usually cause symptoms until age 70 or 80.
+In North America and Western Europe, aortic stenosis is mainly a disease of older people—the result of scarring and calcium accumulation (calcification) in the valve cusps.
+In such cases, aortic stenosis becomes evident after age 60 but does not usually cause symptoms until age 70 or 80.

 People who develop aortic stenosis as a result of a birth defect may not develop symptoms until adulthood.